mka2136/academic-site/content/cv/work_exp.md

   description = """
   Research projects (Nutrient Cycling in Waste Streams):

-  * Meta-omics of biological nitrogen removal from lab- and full-scale wastewater treatment reactors
+  * Meta-omics of biological nitrogen removal from wastewater
   * Comparative genomics of phosphorus-accumulating organisms
   * Anaerobic fermentation of food waste"""